Department of Biology

 The student develops (with the guidance of a faculty member) a research project, including the hypothesis or hypotheses to be tested, model system to be used, and the methods to test the hypothesis.
-Some independence is required, but students always work closely with faculty members, graduate students, and postdoctoral fellows.
+Some independence is required, but students always work closely with faculty members, graduate students, and/or postdoctoral fellows.
 The proposal must be a professional document, prepared with great care, and approved by the faculty sponsor.
 The student becomes a part of a research group in an active laboratory.
 A paper, in standard journal format, is required at the conclusion of the project.
-These courses are appropriate for Seniors, although occasionally a Junior may be approved to do Undergraduate Research.
+These courses are most appropriate for Juniors and Seniors.

 Biology 297/298 Advanced Undergraduate Research (3 or 6 hours per semester)

 Similar to Biology 197/198, except at a higher level of effort and maturity.
 Usually Seniors will take these courses.
-Students taking Advanced Undergraduate Research may start with a Research Apprenticeship or Undergraduate Research.
+Students taking Advanced Undergraduate Research typically start with a Research Apprenticeship (191/192) or Undergraduate Research (197/198).

 Honors (Biology 208/209)